 The previous post described the first two libraries out of the five Stewart and I visited a couple of weeks ago, so now I’d like to focus on the remaining three.

 Goldhawk Park branch resided in its own square building and seemed less trendy than Woodside Square.
-However, Goldhawk Park’s location on the edge of a large park gave it a scenic advantage, as Woodside patrons had only a Food Basics parkingscape for inspiration when they looked up from their books.
-So much reading in my childhood may have made me fanciful, but to me Goldhawk Park looked like a chalet of books in marginally-alpine village on the Markham border.
+However, Goldhawk Park’s location on the edge of a large park gave it a scenic advantage, as Woodside patrons had to make do with a Food Basics parkingscape for inspiration when they looked up from their books.
+So much reading in my childhood may have made me fanciful, but to me Goldhawk Park looked like a scholarly chalet of a marginally-alpine village on the Markham border.
 Resting on the rim of a pasture dotted with fir trees, the chalet offered a chair and a newspaper to weary literary pilgrims.

 As I made a quick tour of the facility, I accidentally disturbed a seniors’ coffee afternoon in progress.
 Recovering my cool after a swift exit from the meeting room, I sat down at a table in front of a park-side window.
 When I had my fill of admiring the vast open field with blowing snow, I walked through the main area, noting the shelves of books in Hindi, Tamil, and Chinese.
 All in all, I liked the unpretentious and comfortable atmosphere of Goldhawk Park.

-Pushing on to Steeles Library, the peaceful natural setting gave way to the insanely busy parking lot of Bamburgh Gardens Shopping Plaza.
-Stewart dropped me off and heroically went to find a parking space while I investigated the fourth library of the afternoon.
+Pushing on to Steeles Library, the peaceful natural setting gave way to the frenetic parking lot engergy of Bamburgh Gardens Shopping Plaza.
+Stewart dropped me off and went to find a parking space while I investigated the fourth library of the afternoon.